Prag8855/aab/content/guides/become-a-freelancer-in-germany.md

 ## Build some savings

-If you need to [apply for the German freelance visa](/guides/freelance-visa), you need enough savings to last 3 to 6 months without working.
-You can't work until you get the visa, and it takes a few months to get it.[^4] You need enough savings to survive until you can start working.
+If you need a [freelance visa](/glossary/Freelance%20visa) to be self-employed, you need enough savings to survive until you get it.
+In Berlin, this takes [a few months](/tools/residence-permit-feedback).[^4]

 **[Cost of living in Germany ➞](/guides/cost-of-living)**